zygm0nt/hugo-blog-incarnation/content/post/2024-06-16-why-google-takeout-is-sooo-bad.markdown

 ## So there's Google Takeout

 And yet, there's this Google-offered option, that's designed as a way to take all your data out of Google Cloud and potentially go to some other vendor, or host that on your own.
-Great idea!
-Of course Google, as other BigTech companies was coherced to implement it mainly due to GDPR restrictions - so that any user can take the data he/she owns and move out to other place.
+Great idea! ~~Of course Google, as other BigTech companies was coherced to implement it mainly due to GDPR restrictions - so that any user can take the data he/she owns and move out to other place.~~ Actually, Google Takeout was created before GDPR restrictions - this comment brings some info on that:
 Naturally, I thought I'd use this approach to backup my data.
 This seemed even more amazing, as there's an option to backup directly to other providers - the options are Dropbox, Microsoft OneDrive, Box.